 - 1 teaspoon salt

 • Preheat oven to 200 C (390 F)

 • Transfer the wet mixture into the dry mixture and mix until you've reached a dough consistency.
-Knead for 5-7 minutes to incorporate the sugar in the butter.
+Knead the dough for 5 minutes until soft and all the ingredients are well incorporated.

-• Using the palm of your hands make 3 cm dough balls, lightly flatten the balls and place them in a lined baking sheet.
-Repeat until you’ve exhausted all the dough and place in the oven for 12 to 15 minutes until golden brown.
+• Divide the dough into 12 balls, place them on a lined baking sheet and lightly flatten them with the palm of your hands.
+Leave some room between the ghribas when placing them in the tray, as they will get slightly bigger while baking.
+Transfer in the oven and bake for 12 to 15 minutes until golden brown.
 You will notice that the ghribas will start cracking very quickly after you place them in the warm oven, it’s normal, that is exactly what is supposed to happen.

 • When making the dough balls you might notice that the dough tends to crumble, it's okay, just keep rolling it until it becomes smooth.

 • If you use a store bought peanut butter that contains salt, discard salt from the recipe.